ayushshawnfrost/Sign-Language-Recognition-System/README.md

 learn a sign and try it out in the "Try Signing Below" section.
 The practice section of the web application can be seen on Figure 3.
 The user can see themselves on the web-app while signing.
 The web-application also has the ability to dictate the sign prediction out loud through speaker.
 A list of tips on how to get an accurate prediction is also mentioned on the web application.
-The prediction section of the web application can be seen on Figure 4
+The prediction section of the web application can be seen on Figure 4.

 ![image](https://github.com/ayushshawnfrost/Sign-Language-Recognition-System/assets/23500476/6b1949f7-e549-44e1-8eb0-99ae9f1c6405)

 We have utilized React.js which is a very powerful javaScript library to develop the front-end.
 To utilize our sign language recognition model, we used tensorflow.js.
 TensorFlow.js is an open-source hardware-accelerated JavaScript library for training and deploying machine learning models.
 The sign recognition model requires the landmarks for face, pose, left hand and right hand as a input for prediction.
 This landmarks are extracted by using a yet another model called Mediapipe hollistic solution by Google.
-These landmarks are fed into the sign language recognition model to get a prediction
+These landmarks are fed into the sign language recognition model to get a prediction.

 ![image](https://github.com/ayushshawnfrost/Sign-Language-Recognition-System/assets/23500476/bcaa7496-38c1-4dc0-acdb-1038fdf609f1)

 Furthermore, we also plan to release this application as an open-sourced project.
 Engaging with the open-source community has the power to amplify the project’s influence, making it accessible to a wider array of audiences and sectors.
 Collaborative efforts could lead to greater impact and adoption across various domains.